Work Environment

 Realists like to find practical solutions to problems using tools, technology and skilled work.
 Realists usually prefer to be active in their work environment, often do most of their work alone, and enjoy taking decisive action with a minimum amount of discussion and paperwork.

-Pathways towards a Cyber security Career can be developed via:
+Pathways towards a cyber security career can be developed in a variety of ways.

 Entry requirements: